 Sue: So this is basically Firefly, then?

-Me: I think The Space Pirates lasts longer than Firefly.
-Or maybe it just feels like that.
+Me: I think The Space Pirates lasts a lot longer than Firefly.
+Or maybe it just feels that way.

 Sue: The music is very Hungarian.